Amiga Games Reviews (Index to Amiga game reviews).

 Cabal Amiga 1989

 TAD Corporation's Cabal coinop of 1988 was ported to ST/Amiga by Ocean Software Ltd. in 1989.
 Offering 2-player simulatenous action Cabal is basically a third-person Operation Wolf.
-And just like Operation Wolf and Thunderbolt, Cabal is nowhere near as fun to play as the coinop.
+And just like Operation Wolf Cabal is nowhere near as fun to play as the coinop.

 Space Harrier Amiga 1989